 After that, you can delete the “Threshold” layer you created earlier and click on the upper layer, so it’s active.
 Using the eyedropper from the “Curves” dialog box, you can select the white point that was created and click on it to set the white point.

-Locate and Set the Gray Point
+Step 3: Set the Gray Point

 Locating the grey point is just as easy as fixing the white or black point, but there are a couple of additional steps to follow.
 You’ll start by selecting an image and adding a new layer to it in Photoshop.
 Then you can open the “Fill” dialog box and fill the new layer with 50% grey.